yyyliu/vega-lite/site/docs/compositemark.md

 <div class="vl-example" data-name="box_plot_minmax_1D_horizontal_short"></div>

-Encoding a discrete field on the x axis for horizontal box plots and y axis for vertical box plots does not make sense and therefore will not work.

 #### 2D Box Plots

 You can create vertical and horizontal 2D box plots.
 The orientation is determined by the continuous axis.